mangdangroboticsclub/mini_pupper_ros/README.md

 export ROS_DOMAIN_ID=42
 ```

-use the following command in both terminals to confirm that the PC and the mini pupper are connected:
+Use the following command in both terminals to confirm that the PC and the mini pupper are connected:

 ```sh
 # Terminal 1 (ssh to real mini pupper)